 Antibiotics represent some of the greatest medical advancements of our age.
 Designed to stop bacteria from reproducing, antibiotics destroy infections that used to be fatal.
 Their efficiency, however, comes at a cost.

 While antibiotics kill bad bacteria, they also kill the good bacteria in your gut.
 This can have a variety of health consequences, from digestive issues (approximately 1/3 of antibiotic users experience diarrhea) to allergic reactions.
-Luckily, it's possible to proactively mitigate some of the side effects by taking probiotics.
+Luckily, it's possible to proactively mitigate some of antibiotic side effects by taking probiotics.

 If you've ever asked "Can I take probiotics while on antibiotics?" you're not alone.
 Yes, you can definitely take probiotics with antibiotics.
 An even better question is "Why aren't more people taking probiotics while on antibiotics?"

 Even "mild" antibiotics used to treat moderate infections can do some serious damage to your gut flora.
 If you have to take back-to-back courses of antibiotics, or antibiotics meant to treat a severe or potentially deadly infection, the effects can be much worse.